conduits-link/frontend/README.md

 ## Architecture

 * Host LLaMA2 on an [AWS EC2 Inf1](https://aws.amazon.com/ec2/instance-types/inf1/) instance.
-Use inf1.6xlarge, since this is the cheapest option that can run LLaMA2 70B, having 48GB GPU memory.
+  - Use inf1.6xlarge, the cheapest option that can run LLaMA2 70B (48GB GPU memory).
+* Storage on AWS S3.
 * Host everything else on Vercel.
 * Prompt formatting on frontend in Next.js.
 * Python and Flask on backend, sending prompts to LLaMA model and transmitting output.